sjhaveri1/3D/README.txt

 HELPER (functions)
-zOpt.m: randomly generates z vals until TED is optimal (method 1) gradOpt.m: slowly moves nodes up and down until a good TED is reached (method 2) denseOpt.m: places nodes according to number of connections (method 3) regionOpt.m: randomly arranges nodes, but in z ranges according to region (e.g. DG is z slices 1-3 if there are 18 slices)
+zOpt.m: randomly generates z vals until TED is optimal (method 1) gradOpt.m: slowly moves nodes up and down until a good TED is reached (method 2) denseOpt.m: places nodes according to number of connections (method 3), not very good, so probably obsolete regionOpt.m: randomly arranges nodes, but in z ranges according to region (e.g. DG is z slices 1-3 if there are 18 slices) nodeDist.m: dist between two nodes fullNodeDist.m: TED calculator tripDist.m: calculates 3 dimensional distance between points, used by nodeDist and fullNodeDist countCxns.m: counts connections of one node, used by denseOpt.m

 ALL OTHER FILES:
+pretty much obsolete, they were used for minimum spanning tree tests.
-pretty much obsolete, I've kept them just in case but we probably won't be using them again
+I've kept them just in case but we probably won't be using them again

 FILE SUMMARY
 nodes1.xlsx: main excel sheet used, contains x-y coords, regions and excitatory/inhibitory